pansay/flatfileblog/README.md

 ## Features

-- basic blog features:
+FlatFileBlog has all of the basic blog features, and more!

-  - home page with latest posts
+- home page with latest posts, latest first
-  - pagination based archives
 - individual posts with permalink
-- nice features:
-  - full list of all posts archives page
 - pretty urls
 - post title in &lt;title&gt; tag
-- great features
+- various archives options
+  - previous/next navigation from the home page listing X latest posts (x by x)
+  - previous/next navigation from individual post page (1 by 1)
+  - full list of all posts
 - less support
 - rss feed

 ## Documentation